openharmony/docs/en/application-dev/reference/apis/js-apis-app-form-formExtensionAbility.md

 onChangeFormVisibility(newStatus: { [key: string]: number }): void

-Called to notify the widget provider of the change of visibility.
+Called to notify the widget provider that the widget visibility status is being changed.

 **System capability**: SystemCapability.Ability.Form